Is It the Flu, a Cold, COVID-19 or Just Allergies?

 Tips on Seeking Treatment

 While it’s helpful to understand the symptoms of these different illnesses, actually diagnosing COVID-19 is a matter for a medical professional.
 But COVID-19 is no ordinary disease.
 It’s highly contagious and potentially deadly and it’s placing an enormous strain on our health care system.
-So please understand the following:
+New Jersey’s testing protocols have been evolving as COVID-19 has progressed and testing has expanded.
+Whether you are experiencing symptoms or are not symptomatic and wish to be screened, there are approximately 250 sites across New Jersey that offer testing.
+According to the State of New Jersey’s COVID-19 Information Hub section on testing, anyone who wants a test can now get one.
+It is important, however, to always check with your doctor first or call ahead to the testing facility to check on hours and availability.

 - Stay home and monitor your symptoms.
 Again, you don’t want to show up unannounced at a medical facility.
 But it’s important to keep track of your symptoms – particularly if they worsen.